borh/natsume-server/README.md

 ## Planned Features

-### Integration with automatic error correction/feedback system Natane
+### Integration with automatic error correction/feedback system Nutmeg

-- provide an API from Natsume to Natane to ease register (genre) error detection
+- provide an API from Natsume to Nutmeg to ease register (genre) error detection
     - at the token level
     - at the collocation level
     - for both levels include the option of sending back example sentences with query included (this should also be offered as a separate API)